 Counselling & guidance

 Counselling is available to all Curtin Singapore students.
-It is a voluntary and confidential avenue for students to discuss issues of concern that may not be easily communicated with family or friends.
+It is a voluntary and confidential service that provides students with a safe space to discuss concerns that may be difficult to share with family or friends.

-Students may seek advice on personal and cross-cultural issues, study and learning strategies, stress management techniques and other non-academic matters.
+Students may seek support on a range of issues, including personal and cross-cultural matters, study and learning strategies, stress management, and other non-academic challenges.

 Curtin Access Plan